Open-EO/openeo.org/documentation/1.0/python/index.md

 # Linux
 job.download_results("/tmp")
 ```
-This only works if the job execution finished already.
+This only works if the job execution has finished.
 To let your Python script wait until the job has finished and
 download it automatically, you can use the `start_and_wait` method.

 ```python